cweems/plugin-directory/README.md

 When you make changes to your code, the browser window will be automatically refreshed.

+### Setting Up Twilio Functions
+Create a new Twilio function in the console (API functions deploy currently not supported.
+Name each function after its file name, leaving out the .js extension.

+The Twilio functions have two dependencies: `js-base64` and `node-fetch`.
+Add both in your functions configuration tab in the console.

 ### Setting Up the Directory Sync Database

 1. Create a Sync Service